MicrosoftDocs/azure-dev-docs/articles/ux-beta/dotnet-app-service-sql/includes/create-sql-database/azure-portal-sqldb-create-06.md

 On the Create Database page, fill out the form as follows.
-1. *Resource Group* - choose the same resource group that you used for your web app in App Service.
+1. *Resource Group* - choose the `ms-docs-core-sql-tutorial` group you created earlier.

 1. *Database name* - enter a value of of coreDb.